4 km South of Forcalquier, via the N100 road and then the D13.

-From the citadel a superb view awaits you over the Mane plain, the domes of the Saint Michel Observatory and the Luberon and the Luberon, with in the foreground the pretty mosaic of the village roof tops.
+From the citadel a superb view awaits you over the Mane plain, the domes of Saint Michel l'Observatoire and the Luberon and the Luberon, with in the foreground the pretty mosaic of the village roof tops.

 2 km from Mane, you can discover the Château de Sauvan (which is also called the "petit Trianon provençal") built in 1720 and wonderfully restored true to its French classical style.

-The Conservatoire du Patrimoine Ethnologique de la Haute Provence can be found at the superb ND de Salagon Priory and hosts exhibitions explaining its research, a herb garden and medieval garden.
+The Conservatoire du Patrimoine Ethnologique de la Haute Provence can be found at the superb Notre Dame de Salagon Priory and hosts exhibitions explaining its research, a herb garden and medieval garden.

 Sainte-André Church (XVth and XVIIth C).
 31 m. high bell tower.

 Hôtel Miravail XVIth and XVIIIth C.